“Cell signalling is the process in which cells communicate with other cells within their body or with the external environment.”

 Cell signalling can be intercellular as well as intracellular.
 Intracellular signals are produced by the same cells that receive the signal.
 Intercellular signals travel throughout the body.
 This permits specific glands to produce signals that act on different tissues.

-Also Read: Cells
+Also Read: What are Cells

 Types of Cell Signalling Molecules